-My plan was to buy a cheap sturdy pair of hiking shoes/boots in Greece, thinking there had to be plenty of shops in the area around Olympus selling cheapish shoes.
+My plan was to buy a cheap sturdy pair of hiking shoes/boots in Greece, thinking there had to be plenty of stores in the area around Olympus selling cheapish shoes.

-Early the next morning I went there thinking I would buy some shoes and leave for the hike soon after that.
+Early the next morning I went there thinking I would buy a pair of shoes and leave for the hike soon after that.
 The problem was the shoe store wasn’t open.